How Do I Control My Mouth?

 Although I’ll let one slip out now and again, and it never feels right when I do it, back then I’d curse as if I just got out of military training.
 I wouldn’t even think twice about it.
 “Don’t you dare judge me!” was how I responded when I got called out on just how foul my language was.

-I was a slave to my mouth–the sin in my flesh!
-And my soul—my mind, my words, and my emotions—hadn’t yet caught up with Christ who was in me.
+I acted as if I was a slave to my mouth–sin coming to life through my flesh!
+And my soul—my mind, free will, and emotions—hadn’t yet caught up with Christ who was in me.
 Even worse, if you wanted to get into an argument with me?…Brace yourself…I was one of the best when it came to insults and verbalizing “what all is wrong with you!”

 My problem was, as a Christian—a person whom Christ Himself indwelled—I would not allow Him to control my mouth.
 He was there, infused with my spirit (see Colossians 3:3, Galatians 2:20), but I had Him gagged by my own free will.
 He was in me but I wouldn’t allow Him to exude any self-control out of me.
 I was denying who I was in my spirit because self-control is a fruit of the Spirit which should be growing organically from me each day without effort (see Galatians 5:22,23).